 Strap Guide written by @thewatchphoto.
 Thank you Majd!

-Nubuck leather straps are as soft as suede, but more durable by virtue of the fact that they come from the tougher outside layer of the leather hide which is then sanded down.
+Nubuck leather is incredibly soft and reminiscent of suede, but more durable by virtue of the fact that they come fromthe tougher outside layer of the leather hide which is then sanded down.
 This makes Nubuck straps perfect for casual daily wear.
 Seen here in Light Gray, this strap is a canvas that takes a backseat and lets whatever watch you are wearing it on do all the talking.
-Perfect for those family get-togethers when you want to remain incognito and avoid answering awkward questions about your horological hobby.
+Think visiting relatives.
+Paired here with a thick white cardigan, tan pants, and a T-shirt.

 If you enjoyed this Strap Guide, be sure to check out the rest of our Strap Guides for more inspirations!